networknext/next/docs/spin_up_other_relays_in_sao_paulo.md

 First, sign in to https://latitude.sh and setup an SSH key with the public key set to the contents of ~/secrets/next_ssh.pub and call this SSH key "Network Next".

-Then, create two hourly bare metals machines in sao paulo, and sao paulo 2 datacenters respectively, making sure to set them as Ubuntu, and for them to use the "Network Next" SSH key, and hourly billing.
+Then, create two bare metal servers in "Sao Paulo", and "Sao Paulo 2" datacenters respectively, making sure to set them as Ubuntu, and for them to use the "Network Next" SSH key, and hourly billing.

-Next, open up terraform/dev/relays/main.tf and change the latitude section to:
+Next, open up `terraform/dev/relays/main.tf` and change the latitude section to:

 ```terraform
 # ===============